Category

 4. Create a communication plan

-As you are developing evacuation plans and running fire drills, designate someone (such as the assistant fire warden) whose primary job is to call the fire department and emergency responders—and to disseminate information to key stakeholders, including employees, customers, and the news media.
-As applicable, assess whether your crisis communication plan also should include community outreach, suppliers, transportation partners, and government officials.
+As you develop your office fire evacuation plans and run fire drills, designate someone (such as the assistant fire warden) whose primary job is to call the fire department and emergency responders—and to disseminate information to key stakeholders, including employees, customers, and the news media.
+As applicable, assess whether your crisis communication plan should include community outreach, suppliers, transportation partners, and government officials.

 Select your communication liaison carefully.
 To facilitate timely and accurate communication, this person may need to work out of an alternate office if the primary office is impacted by fire (or the threat of fire).
-As a best practice, you should also train a backup in the event your crisis communication lead is unable to perform their duties.
+As a best practice, you should also train a backup in case your crisis communication leader cannot perform their duties.

-Once you have identified this critical role, you need to provide them with a robust multichannel emergency communication system.
+Once you have identified this critical role, you must provide them with a robust multichannel emergency communication system.
 Reacting to a fire can be very chaotic.
 People may not have access to their regular communication channels, they may forget to check, and networks could fail.

-The ability to send notifications through email, phone, text, and mobile app provides you with a way to reach building occupants at preferred and secondary methods of communication—ensuring your messages get the broadest distribution possible.
-This also allows you to reach the fire department and emergency responders as quickly as possible.
+The ability to send notifications through email, phone, text, and mobile app allows you to reach building occupants by preferred and secondary methods of communication, ensuring your messages get the broadest distribution possible.
+This multichannel approach also enables you to reach the fire department and emergency responders as quickly as possible.
 An intuitive emergency communication tool, like AlertMedia, makes this seamless.
-In the event that some employees have evacuated without their personal phones, fire team leaders should also conduct a manual roll call to ensure that every employee is accounted for.
+If some employees have evacuated without their personal phones, fire team leaders should also conduct a manual roll call to ensure that every employee is accounted for.

 Once that tool is in place, your communications team will need to let the appropriate stakeholders know how the situation impacts the business, what actions they should take, the next steps, and more.